Footprints Camp, where Trail Running and Future Climate Leaders meet.

 Always go for a running water source, and upstream is best.

 Anna’s Vegie Dahl Recipe – Thank you Anna!

 I understand it is not easy for everyone to go entirely plant-based.
 The UN Climate Report of 2019 called for people to eat less meat.
 As an athlete, it is possible to fuel yourself and do this.
 Try having meat-free days, and experiment with other forms of protein for cooking.
 This could look like, and by no means limited to:

-- Tofu – you can get silken, moderately silken, firm, extra firm (all have different purposes!)
+Tofu – you can get silken, moderately silken, firm, or extra firm (all have different purposes!)

 Anna suggests that you could try replacing beef with kangaroo meat, as this is much more sustainable and ecologically friendly.
 Kangaroo meat is more ‘chewy’, high in iron, and lean.
 We suggest cooking it in a curry or fragrant dish.
 Try this Kangaroo Coconut Curry.